ibm-cloud-docs/account/catalog-run-local.md

 # Running products locally
 {: #catalog-run-local}

-Instead of deploying the product using the automated process from the catalog tile, you can manually deploy the solution locally.
-This user should be very familiar with Terraform.
+Instead of deploying the product by using the automated process from the catalog tile, you can manually deploy the solution locally.
+This user should be familiar with Terraform.
 {: shortdesc}

 ## Before you begin